-When it comes to pregnancy and child birth, I have seen a few mishaps parents make even before their precious child is born.
-As an OB/Gyn, I enjoy taking care of my patients and want to make sure they avoid as many pitfalls as possible, which is why I have included some advice to assist with the journey.
+When it comes to pregnancy and childbirth, I have seen a few mishaps parents make even before their precious child is born.
+As an OBGYN, I enjoy taking care of my patients and want to make sure they avoid as many pitfalls as possible, which is why I have included some advice to assist with your parenthood journey.

 The top six parenting mistakes I see occur during pregnancy include:

-1. Pregnancy is not an excuse to eat whatever you want
+1. USING Pregnancy AS an excuse to eat whatever you want

 A common mistake is to overeat or eat a poor diet during pregnancy.
 The term “eating for two” is a common pregnancy myth, as only an additional 300 calories each day is needed to provide nutrients to your child.
 This should entail a well-balanced diet, as adequate nutrition is always important, especially during pregnancy.